 Our research approach includes the robustness of the conceptual framework and experimental set-up and coherence of the hypothesis, research questions and methods.

-During the last decades, the team has focused on changes taking place in Africa caused by agricultural expansion, conservation, and development with the funding provided by the Ministry of Foreign Affairs of Finland, University of Helsinki and Academy of Finland.
+In the past 20 years, the team has focused on understanding the changes in Africa caused by climate, agricultural expansion, conservation, and international development with the funding provided by the Ministry of Foreign Affairs of Finland, Academy of Finland, University of Helsinki and European Commission.
 The research combines geospatial land cover data with measurements of microclimate, gas exchange, water, soil, vegetation biomass and characteristics, and socio-economic surveys and interviews applying participatory GIS methods.
 The objective is to study in an integrative way the consequences of land change to climate, water resources, carbon sequestration, biodiversity, food security, and livelihoods.
 Moreover, the strategies to adapt to land change and climate change are developed.

-Taita Research Station of the University of Helsinki in Kenya is a central research infrastructure as well as remote sensing sensors, such as hyperspectral Aisa sensors, multispectral and thermal infrared sensors and laser scanner to be mounted on aerial vehicles or on the land surface.
-ECHOLAB also employs various instruments in environmental sensing in Taita Taveta County in cooperation with local research organizations and universities and Kenya Meteorological Department.
+Taita Research Station of the University of Helsinki in Kenya is a central research infrastructure for the team.
+Our research work uses remote sensing sensors, such as hyperspectral Aisa sensors, multispectral and thermal infrared sensors and laser scanner mounted either on aerial vehicles or on the land surface.
+ECHOLAB also employs various instruments in environmental sensing in Taita Taveta County in cooperation with local research organizations, universities and Kenya Meteorological Department.